nikhil-x-gupta/visual-ai/register/README.md

 #### 2. Prepare node policy and user input files

-   To prepare copy the following files from this repo on the edge node:
+   Copy one of the following set of files from this repo on the edge node depending upon the framework that you want to use:

    - TensorFlow Lite
         - node_policy_tflite.json